All posts by EEadmin

 What is a teslathon : A tesalthon is a meeting of tesla coil enthusiasts.
 Our tesla coils vary in size from tabletop to 3M tall and are all built by amateurs.

-I have been running teslathons for 18+ years and have Risk assessments and method statements to cover the H&S aspects to our hobby.
+I have been running teslathons for 23 years all over the UK and have Risk assessments and method statements to cover the H&S aspects to our hobby.

 So what do we need?